onecompiler/tutorials/cpp/operators/operators.md

 ## 5. Assignment Operators

-Below are the assignment operators present in the C.
+Below are the assignment operators present in the C++.

 |Operator|	Description| Usage|
 |----|----|----|